 - You can use layering for additional protection: If you use shared circuits, an appliance on that circuit can compromise everything on that circuit if it sends out a surge.
 Layering your surge protection system means there is a direct connection between the electrical panel and the point of use for extra protection.

 Adding this protection system to your home requires contracting professional experts from an electrical company since the work may be hazardous if you don't have experience.
-For your whole house surge protection installation needs, contact Wiretech Company.
+For your whole house surge protector installation needs, contact Wiretech Company.

 Schedule Your Surge Protection Device Installation

 Wiretech Company has been the trusted electrical contractor for Raleigh, Durham, Chapel Hill and the greater Triangle area since 1990.
 As a locally owned and operated business, we are committed to serving our community with primary and secondary surge protection installations and repairs.
 Whatever your electrical needs, we're the experts to call.

 Schedule your home surge protection installation in Raleigh today by calling 919-847-1617 or completing our contact form.